Japan Web Magazine

 Kagoshima is the prefecture located in the southenmost of the island of Kyushu.
 Famous for having lots of small islands where human contact is minimal, and untouched nature can be experienced.

 Okinawa is the southernmost prefecture in Japan, consisting of over 100 inhabited and uninhabited islands.
-The chain of Okinawa islands are situated between Kyushu Region and Taiwan.
+Okinawa is also known for the best summer travel destination.